seed93/vector/README.md

 [![Build Status](https://travis-ci.org/lnishan/vector.svg?branch=master)](https://travis-ci.org/lnishan/vector)

-☘ This is meant to show you why you should ditch C++ STLs when performance is critical.
+ This is meant to show you why you should ditch C++ STLs when performance is critical.
 `lni::vector` should always be faster or just as fast as other implementations.

-☘ Since the implementation is compliant with the current [C++17 Working Draft](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/n4594.pdf) (minus Allocator),
+ Since the implementation is compliant with the current [C++17 Working Draft](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/n4594.pdf) (minus Allocator),
-`lni::vector` should be a drop-in replacement for `std:vector` in most cases.
+`lni::vector` should be a drop-in replacement for `std::vector` in most cases.

-☘ Just note that `lni::vector` can generate redundancies up to 3x the data size (4x total).
+ Just note that `lni::vector` can generate redundancies up to 3x the data size (4x total).
 (Consider using `shrink_to_fit()` to remove redundancies, but beware that a memory reallocation would take place.)